A few of us at various Society for Neuroscience annual meetings.

 Support Squad

-Henry, Juan, Jordan
+Henry, Juan, Jordan, and Coco

 Henry enjoys lying around, receiving pets, barking at squirrels and squirrel-like objects, and eating cheese.
 He is currently involved in a project involving a large chewy toy.